FredericGariepy/LighthouseLabs/PKM/W2/D2/CVSS v3.1/Course questions.md

 - The Scope is Changed.
  The vulnerable component and the impacted component are not the same thing, so the Scope cannot be Unchanged

+Availability:
+Attacks that consume network bandwith, processor cycles, diskspace. all effect the availablity